 Safety

 The tiny, super-absorbent polymer balls can expand up to 400 times their original size when they come into contact with liquid.
 Obviously swallowing these beads would be a bad thing to do, so make sure children do not swallow the beads, in particular when they are in the unswollen form, as they will just swell up inside the stomach.
-Consumers are warned about the hazards of Oorbeez, three children in Australia needed hospital treatment to have them removed after swallowing them.
+Consumers are warned about the hazards of Orbeez, three children in Australia needed hospital treatment to have them removed after swallowing them.
 They’re commonly used as decorative items for bowls or vases and they’re also sold as a sensory activity for children.
-You can also buy giant Oorbeez, which are about the size of your palm when swollen.
+You can also buy giant Orbeez, which are about the size of your palm when swollen.

 If you tackle this activity at home you do so at your own risk.